 Also known as errors and omissions insurance, professional liability arborist insurance is essential for tree service professionals.
 Professional liability differs from general liability protection, which we'll dive into in a moment.
 Essentially, professional liability protects you against claims of misconduct, negligence, failure to deliver a promised service, bad advice and breach of contract that result in a client and/or third-party experiencing financial damages.
 An example of this could be if a client is trying to sell their home, chooses your company to complete landscaping work, and then the landscaper makes a mistake, like cutting down the wrong tree, which makes it harder for the client to sell their home.
 Likewise, if you're supposed to finish pruning trees by a certain deadline before a house goes up for sale but you don't meet this deadline, it's possible a client could lose money.
 Then they would be within their rights to sue you.
 With errors and omissions coverage, your tree service business is protected financially.
 The insurance will offset the cost of legal fees and settlement costs.

-A general liability insurance policy covers two essential risks: that of bodily injury to a third-party while you're completing your tree services, and that of third-party property damage.
+A commercial general liability insurance policy covers two essential risks: that of bodily injury to a third-party while you're completing your tree services, and that of third-party property damage.
 An example of this could be if you cut down a tree branch and it lands on someone's car, damaging the vehicle.
 You could be found responsible for the damage, and possibly sued over the damage incurred.
 Likewise, say while performing your tree care services a felled tree accidentally lands in a third-party's backyard and injures their playing children.
 You could wind up in serious legal—and financial—trouble because of this incident.
 General liability arborist insurance will help offset legal defense costs and settlement costs.

 If you own a commercial building where you store equipment or operate a head-office out of, then you need comprehensive coverage to protect the space from a range of perils.
 Usually, a commercial property insurance policy will cover the cost to repair and/or replace your physical building and any tools, equipment and inventory within in the event of an accident or disaster.
 For instance, if a fire burned down your head office, this type of insurance would help you repair/replace the building.
 If you don't have commercial property insurance, you'd be forced to pay for these repairs out-of-pocket.
 Usually, this type of coverage also offers protection against theft and vandalism.
 It's important to ask your Morison Insurance broker to go over your commercial property insurance policy so you know what it entails.

-If you own a vehicle for strictly commercial purposes, then you likely already have a commercial auto arborist insurance policy.
+If you own a vehicle for strictly commercial purposes, then you likely already have a commercial auto insurance policy.
 However, if you use a personal vehicle you may not realize that a personal auto policy will not provide coverage if the vehicle or any possessions within the vehicle are stolen or damaged while being used for work.
 For arborists and other tree removal specialists, the concern is that your equipment will get stolen from your vehicle while on a job.
 If you use a personal vehicle for work purposes and it's not insured correctly, you may not be able to claim the loss.

 Do you own multiple commercial vehicles for your arborist business?
-Then you may want to ask your insurance agent about fleet insurance.
-In a nutshell, flee insurance allows you to insure all your commercial vehicles under one policy—rather than individually.
+Then you may want to ask your insurance broker about fleet insurance.
+In a nutshell, fleet insurance allows you to insure all your commercial vehicles under one policy—rather than individually.
 You also usually have the choice to insure all drivers to all vehicles, or assign named drivers.
 This can help you save on your insurance premiums, and also makes it easier in that any of your employees can drive any of your insured vehicles.

 If you operate a tree care business from home, especially if you store tools and equipment at your house, then you need to have home-based business insurance coverage.
 Most homeowners policies will not provide coverage for any business-related activities that take place at your home.
 This includes if tools and equipment that you use for commercial purposes are stolen or damaged in a fire or flood.